-Professor Julian Hamilton-Shield explains the thinking behind the recent NICE quality standard on prevention and lifestyle weight management in children and young people with obesity
+Professor Julian Hamilton-Shield explains the thinking behind the NICE quality standard on prevention and lifestyle weight management in children and young people with obesity

 Read this article to learn more about: